section-engineering-education/engineering-education/articles/big-o-notation/index.md

   - url: /engineering-education/big-o-notation/hero.jpg
     alt: Big O Image
 ---
 We all need a way to measure the performance (efficiency) of our algorithms as they scale up.
-The analysis of the efficiency is performed by considering the number of resources, in this case, **time** and **space**, an algorithm consumes as a function of the **size of the inputs** of the algorithm.
+We can perform an analysis on the efficiency by considering the number of resources, in our case, **time** and **space**.
 <!--more-->

-The **space** used is determined by the number and sizes of variables together with the data structures being used while the **time** is determined by the elementary operations that must be performed during the algorithm execution.</br>
+The **space** used is determined by the number and sizes of variables together with the data structures being used.
+The **time** is determined by the elementary operations that must be performed during the algorithm execution.

+In this article we will be going over time and space complexities and how the Big O notation is a standard measure of complexity.

 That said, the **time to run** our algorithms is *highly dependent on the software and hardware environment they run in*.
 They are influenced by factors such as:</br>
 - **Read/Write Speed**
 - **Number of programs running**